Ixtapa Guerrero, Mexico Travel Guide

 Hurricane Season runs from June 1 to November 30.
 While direct hits are infrequent for Ixtapa, tropical depressions or storms occur, specifically from August to October.
 These create heavy rainfall, strong winds, and potential disruptions.

-Travelers during this period must monitor weather forecasts closely.
+Travelers in this timeframe must monitor weather forecasts closely.
 Hotels and tour operators usually have established procedures for severe weather events.
 Stay informed.

 June 1 to November 30